List of Invader Zim episodes: Season 2 (2002; 2006)

+Zim discovers how much people like Santa Claus and decides to use this in a plan to take over the world by dressing up in a Santa suit full of data about Christmas.
+The Santa suit malfunctions and engulfs Zim, effectively turning him into a real Santa Claus before Dib beats it and then launches it into space.
+The episode ends two million years in the future in which it is revealed that the Santa suit (now massive) returns to Earth every Christmas to wreak havoc and eat milk and cookies.

 Netflix film (2019)

 In April 2017, Nickelodeon announced that there would be a television film based on the series.
 On June 26, 2018, it was announced that the film was titled Invader Zim: Enter the Florpus.
 The film released digitally on Netflix on August 16, 2019.